afrujaislamasha/afrujaislamasha/README.md

 - Tools: Git, Docker, VS Code

 ## GitHub Stats
-- 📈 Lines of code: [Insert your total lines of code here]
+- 📈 Lines of code: 1000
-- 🛠️ Most used language: [Insert your most used language here]
+- 🛠️ Most used language: C

 Feel free to reach out if you’d like to collaborate or chat!